-Unfortunately due to COVID-19 restrictions, all clinics are required to meet outdoors and there will be no access to lockers or changing rooms.
+All clinics are required to meet outdoors and there will be no access to lockers or changing rooms.
 Participants are asked to arrive in their training attire and to leave personal belongings in their vehicles or at home.

 Should I consult with my doctor prior to starting this exercise program?

 If you have any medical concerns (such as a history of heart conditions, chest pain, dizziness, shortness of breath, etc…), please consult your family physician to confirm your ability to start and participate in the program.

 The health benefits of regular physical activity are clear; more people should engage in physical activity every day of the week.
 Participating in physical activity is very safe for MOST people.
 However, some should check with their doctor, another health care practitioner who is licensed to diagnose, or a qualified exercise professional before they start becoming much more physically active.
 The PAR-Q+ questionnaire will tell you whether it is necessary for you to seek further advice before becoming more physically active or engaging in a fitness appraisal.